 Set in a future version of Seoul, you’ll play as a team of three operatives, hot swapping between them to use their unique weapons and abilities against hordes of enemies.
 There’s still an open world to explore, but Mayhem’s story and gameplay just isn’t as engaging as most other games in the Saints Row series.
 Maybe that’s just because there’s no Insurance Fraud minigame, but in any case, it’s at least a little better than Gat Out Of Hell.

 Agents of Mayhem is likely responsible for Saints series’ long hiatus, as the game only managed to sell 300,000 copies across PC, PS4 and Xbox One within six months of its launch.
-Thankfully, with THQ Nordic’s investment, Volition are working on a new Saints Row game.
+That hiatus is now over, and while Saints Row (2022) isn’t exactly a huge improvement over Agents of Mayhem, it’s still a more fun experience.

-Looking back, the original Saints Row game’s biggest issue, aside from aging like Matt Damon in that scene in Saving Private Ryan, is that the game lacked any real identity.
+Looking back, the original Saints Row game’s biggest issue, aside from aging like Matt Damon in that scene in Saving Private Ryan, is that the game lacked any real identity of its own.
+It was simply a by the numbers GTA clone.
 Taking place in the fictional city of Stilwater, you play as a recent inductee into the Third Street Saints, a gang vying for control of the city alongside three other, huge gangs.
 It’s a plucky underdog story, only with 100% more drive-bys, gangbanging and other illegal activities.

 Saints Row offered plenty of unique qualities over the competition, such as the zany side activities like Insurance Fraud, along with the ability to progress each of the game’s 3 gangs in any order, meaning you were fully in control of how you wanted to take over the city.
 That being said, the core gameplay just isn’t quite as good as the other entries higher on this list.